 Spend the day exploring the Pyramids of Giza

-Now this is probably the part you’ve been waiting for the most.
-The Giza Pyramids and its surrounding attractions.
+Now, this is probably the part you’ve been waiting for the most.
+The Giza Pyramids and their surrounding attractions.
 This is a staple when visiting Cairo and cannot be missed even on a short visit of three days.

 The Great Giza Pyramids